-Knowingly helping or attempting to help another to violate any provision of this Policy,^{iv} or otherwise facilitating academic dishonesty.
+Knowingly helping or attempting to help another to violate any provision of this Policy, iv or otherwise facilitating academic dishonesty.

-1. Examples include but are not limited to:

-a.
-Providing to other students one's own work or that of others with the reasonable expectation that these will be used for the purpose of cheating or plagiarism.

-b.
-Maintaining a file of exams or papers with the reasonable expectation that these will be used for the purpose of cheating or plagiarism.

-c.
-Unfairly advancing one's academic position by hoarding, stealing, or damaging library materials.

-d.
-Theft of other students' notes, papers, homework, or textbooks for academic gain.

-e.
-Placing another person's work on the Internet without his or her permission for academic gain.

-2. The use of any electronic means to assist another without authorization is strictly prohibited.
+- 1. Examples include but are not limited to: - a.
+Providing to other students one's own work or that of others with the reasonable expectation that these will be used for the purpose of cheating or plagiarism. - b.
+Maintaining academic content with the reasonable expectation that these will be used for the purpose of cheating or plagiarism. - c.
+Unfairly advancing one's academic position by hoarding, stealing, or damaging library materials. - d.
+Theft of other students' academic content, or textbooks for academic gain. - e.
+Placing another person's academic content on the internet without his or her permission for academic gain. - 2.
+The use of any electronic means to assist another without authorization is strictly prohibited.